MultiBand End-Fed Antennas

 - Description: A non-resonant antenna, usually longer than a half-wavelength, operating over multiple frequencies.

-- Reason for Off-Center Feeding: Feeding at one end makes it convenient to deploy, but it lacks natural current balance, requiring a ground or counterpoise for the return path.
+- Reason for Off-Center Feeding: Feeding at one end makes it convenient to deploy, but it lacks natural current balance, requiring a ground or coaxial counterpoise for the rf current.

 Summary